jdjfisher/tower-of-hanoi/README.md

 ## Getting Started

-- Navigate to project root `cd /graphics-cswk`
+- Navigate to project root: `cd /graphics-cswk`
-- Run local web-server `make serve`
+- Run a local web-server: `make serve` or `python3 -m http.server`
-- Open page in web browser `http://0.0.0.0:8000/`
+- Open the application in a web browser: `http://0.0.0.0:8000/`

 ## Requirements